University of Washington: West Campus

-Organization and administration

-Governance
+Administration

+Board of Regents

+The University of Washington Board of Regents governs the University of Washington per the Revised Code of Washington 28B.20.130 statute.
+The board is responsible for selecting, overseeing, and assessing the university president.
+Generally, the Board of Regents entrusts the president with the daily operations of the university, in collaboration with the faculty and in line with legal provisions.

+The Board of Regents is made up of eleven members, including one student member and one faculty member.
+Regents are appointed by the governor of the State of Washington for six-year terms, except for the Student Regent (who serves for one year) and the Faculty Regent (who serves for three years).
+Regents continue to serve after their terms have ended until either they resign or the governor appoints a successor.
+Officers of the board are elected annually at the September meeting.

+One of the most notable former regents is William Henry Gates II, the father of Bill Gates.
+William Henry Gates II served as a regent from 1997 to 2012.

+President

-University of Washington's President Ana Mari Cauce was selected by the Board of Regents, effective October 13, 2015.
+The president of the University of Washington, Ana Mari Cauce, was selected by the Board of Regents, effective October 13, 2015.
 On November 12, 2015, the Board of Regents approved a five-year contract for Cauce, awarding her yearly compensation of $910,000.
 Cauce's compensation package includes an annual salary of $697,500, $150,000 per year in deferred compensation, an annual $50,500 contribution into a retirement account, and a $12,000 annual automobile allowance.
-She was the Interim President before her appointment, fulfilling the position left vacant by the previous President Michael K. Young when he was announced to be Texas A&M University's next President on February 3, 2015.
-Phyllis Wise, who had served at UW as Provost and Executive Vice President, and as Interim President for a year, was named the Chancellor of the University of Illinois at Urbana–Champaign in August 2011.
+She was the Interim President before her appointment, fulfilling the position left vacant by the previous President Michael K. Young when he was announced to be Texas A&M University's next president on February 3, 2015.
+Phyllis Wise, who had served at UW as provost and executive vice president, and as interim president for a year, was named the chancellor of the University of Illinois at Urbana–Champaign in August 2011.
+Cauce has announced she plans to step down after her second term is complete in 2025.
+On February 3, 2025, the Board of Regents announced that Robert J. Jones will take her place as the 34th president of the University of Washington.

-The university is governed by eleven Regents, one of whom is a student, and one a faculty member.
-Its most notable former regent is likely William H. Gates, Sr., the father of Bill Gates.
-The undergraduate student government is the Associated Students of the University of Washington (ASUW) and the graduate student government is the Graduate and Professional Student Senate (GPSS).

-Finances
+Colleges and schools

+The university has the following colleges and schools: